Ahmaud Arbery was gunned down 2 years ago today. Here's what's next after murder and hate crime convictions for his killers | News Channel 3-12

 Ahmaud Arbery was gunned down 2 years ago today.
 Here’s what’s next after murder and hate crime convictions for his killers

-Two years after his death, his family says justice has been delivered after three men convicted in his murder were found guilty in federal court Tuesday for having done so out of racial animus.
+Two years after Ahmaud Arbery’s killing in Georgia, justice has been delivered after three men convicted in his murder were found guilty in federal court Tuesday for pursuing him out of racial animus, his family says.

 “This hate crime trial actually showed the world what was going on in the minds of the murderers who killed Ahmaud, their state of mind, what type of people they really were,” Wanda Cooper-Jones, Arbery’s mother, told CNN’s Don Lemon on Tuesday.